 Trump warns coronavirus shutdown could 'destroy a country'

-President Donald Trump on Tuesday defended his push to relax the coronavirus lockdown in the United States, warning that the measures could "destroy" the country
+President Donald Trump insisted Tuesday that he wants the coronavirus lockdown relaxed in the United States by mid-April, warning that keeping the measures in place could "destroy" the country.
 "A lot of people agree with me.
 Our country -- it's not built to shut down," he said on Fox News.
 "You can destroy a country this way by closing it down."
-Trump says that starting next week he will "assess" whether to lift social distancing and quarantine measures in order to get the hobbled economy back on track
+"I would love to have the country opened up and just raring to go by Easter," Trump said.
+Easter is on April 12.

+Social distancing and quarantine measures have been instituted across much of the United States, bringing the world's biggest economy to an abrupt halt.
+Health experts have advised the measures are the only way to prevent the easily transmitted, potentially fatal illness from multiplying uncontrollably.

+In the chat show format interview with Fox at the White House, Trump made it clear that he thinks the shutdown has been an overreaction.
+"We lose thousands and thousands of people a year to the flu.
+We don't turn the country off," Trump argued.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)